Amazon to cut 9,000 more jobs in second round of layoffs

 Following the news, the company's stock was down by more than 1.5 per cent to $97.45 a share on Monday.
 The share price has dropped about 40 per cent in the past year.

+“I believe the result of this year’s planning cycle is a plan that accomplishes this objective.
+I remain very optimistic about the future and the myriad of opportunities we have.”

+Amazon’s net income in the fourth quarter of last year decreased to $300 million, compared with $14.3 billion in the same period of 2021.
+However, its net sales jumped 9 per cent on an annual basis to $149.2 billion in the previous quarter.

-After boosting hiring during the digital boom at the height of the Covid-19 pandemic, technology companies have been laying off workers amid growing fears of a recession in the US.
+After boosting hiring during the digital boom at the height of the Covid-19 pandemic, technology companies have been laying off workers amid declining earnings and growing fears of a recession in the US.

+Microsoft, Alphabet, Facebook’s parent company Meta, Yahoo, Zoom and Spotify are among the companies that have cut thousands of jobs in recent months.

+US employers announced 77,770 job cuts in February, a fivefold increase on an annual basis, Chicago employment company Challenger, Gray & Christmas said.